PierreSenellart/provsql/doc/provsql.md

 ## Using ProvSQL

-You can use ProvSQL from any PostgreSQL extension by loading the `provsql` extension.
+You can use ProvSQL in any PostgreSQL database by loading the `provsql` extension.
 See the file [setup.sql](test/sql/setup.sql) for an example on how to do this.